 Stems for a Green and White Christmas Tree

 This tree has dozens of greenery and flower stems placed into it.
-Floral stems make a faux tree look more realistic because it takes away some of the artificial perfection.
-Artificial trees have become more lifelike, but they still are a lot more perfect than real trees.
+Floral stems make a faux tree look more realistic because they add a touch of natural imperfection.
+Artificial trees have become more lifelike, but they are still a lot more perfect than real trees.
 If you place berry stems or floral stems in your faux tree, you can use them to vary the length of the branches.
 This will make the tree look more natural.

 Garland and Bows for a Green and White Christmas